 Marine Corps Lance Cpl.
-Winder Perez was fighting in Afghanistan in January 2012 when he was shot with a rocket-propelled grenade that pierced his leg and remained stuck there without detonating.
+Winder Perez was fighting in Afghanistan in January 2012 when he was shot with a rocket-propelled grenade (RPG) that pierced his leg and remained stuck there without detonating.

 A medical evacuation crew ignored regulations against moving unexploded ordnance, picked him up, and flew him to medical care where an explosives technician removed the RPG so a Navy medical officer could operate on him.